Hardware · Embedded · Signal Processing · Applied ML

 What I bring

-Best-fit teams
+Best-fit problems

 Start a conversation → Download full CV (PDF)